Operation Winter '94: Background

 Following the 1990 electoral defeat of the government of the Socialist Republic of Croatia, ethnic tensions grew.
 The Yugoslav People's Army (Jugoslovenska Narodna Armija – JNA) confiscated Croatia's Territorial Defence (Teritorijalna obrana) weapons to minimize resistance.
 On 17 August, the tensions escalated into an open revolt by Croatian Serbs, centred on the predominantly Serb-populated areas of the Dalmatian hinterland around Knin, parts of the Lika, Kordun, Banovina and eastern Croatia.
 This was followed by two unsuccessful attempts by Serbia, supported by Montenegro and Serbia's provinces of Vojvodina and Kosovo to obtain the Yugoslav Presidency's approval of a JNA operation to disarm Croatian security forces in January 1991.
 After a bloodless skirmish between Serb insurgents and Croatian special police in March, the JNA, supported by Serbia and its allies, asked the federal Presidency declare a state of emergency and grant the JNA wartime powers.
-The request was denied on 15 March, and the JNA came under control of Serbian President Slobodan Milošević.
+The request was denied on 15 March, and the JNA came under the control of Serbian President Slobodan Milošević.
 Milošević, preferring a campaign to expand Serbia rather than preservation of Yugoslavia, publicly threatened to replace the JNA with a Serbian army and declared that he no longer recognized the authority of the federal Presidency.
 By the end of March, the conflict had escalated into the Croatian War of Independence.
 The JNA stepped in, increasingly supporting the Croatian Serb insurgents and preventing Croatian police from intervening.
 In early April, the leaders of the Croatian Serb revolt declared their intention to integrate the area under their control with Serbia.
 The Government of Croatia viewed this declaration as an attempt to secede.